electricitymaps/electricitymaps-contrib/README.md

 #### Windows Specific

-- FATAL ERROR: Ineffective mark-compacts near heap limit Allocation failed - JavaScript heap out of memory: You can configure the memory allocation using `NODE_OPTIONS=--max-old-space-size=4096` in the "build-release" script in package.json, example: "export `NODE_OPTIONS=--max-old-space-size=4096` NODE_ENV=production && webpack --bail --mode production".
-Also update the node version (last working version was v12.16.3).
+- `FATAL ERROR: Ineffective mark-compacts near heap limit Allocation failed - JavaScript heap out of memory`.
+You can configure the memory allocation using `NODE_OPTIONS=--max-old-space-size=4096` in the "build-release" script in package.json, example: `export NODE_OPTIONS=--max-old-space-size=4096 NODE_ENV=production && webpack --bail --mode production`.
+Also update the node version (last working version was `v12.16.3`).

 - Expected linebreaks to be 'LF' but found 'CRLF': Configure your IDE to use LF instead of CRLF.
 If that doesn't fix it, add `"linebreak-style": 0` in "rules" in .estlintrc